angus-c/es6-react-mixins/README.md

 Inspired by [this gist](https://gist.github.com/sebmarkbage/fac0830dbb13ccbff596) by [Sebastian Markbåge](https://github.com/sebmarkbage) the strategy is transient class hierarchies – instead of locking classes into permanent *is a* roles, class realtionships are assembled and re-assembled at will.

 ES6 mixins are functions that return classes.
+The `base` parameter is used internally to construct the mixin chain.
 There's no need to extend `React.component`, you get that for free.

 ```js
 const es6Mixin = base => class extends base {